Why some cancers come back

 This page tells you about how cancer can sometimes come back after treatment.
 There is information about

-Cancer can come back after surgery because
+Cancer can come back after surgery because:

-- Some cancer cells were left behind during the operation
+- some cancer cells were left behind during the operation

-- Some cancer cells had broken away from the primary cancer before the operation and spread to elsewhere in the body
+- some cancer cells had already broken away from the primary cancer but were too small to see.
+These are called

-Surgeons do their best to make sure that all the primary cancer is removed.
-But it is always possible that a tiny group of cancer cells has been left behind.
-Your surgeon may recommend additional treatment if they feel that there is a risk that the cancer could come back.
-The extra treatment might be chemotherapy, radiotherapy, hormone therapy or biological therapy.
-These treatments aim to try to control or kill any cells that are left.
+Surgeons do their best to remove all of the cancer during surgery.
+But it is always possible to leave behind a small group of cancer cells.
+Your surgeon may recommend more treatment if they feel that there is a risk that the cancer could come back.
+This is sometimes called adjuvant treatment.

 Sometimes cancer can become resistant to cancer drug treatment.
 Cancers develop from normal cells that have changed or mutated to become cancerous.
 The

-- There are too few to find
+- there are too few to find

-- There are too few to cause any symptoms
+- there are too few to cause any symptoms

-- They are in an inactive state and are not growing
+- they are in an inactive state and are not growing

 You can share your experiences with other people and find out how they coped by using our online forum, Cancer Chat.